 Feeds and Friends

 To help frequent users, Obama Conspiracy Theories has implemented a few links to help navigate the page more quickly.
-In the right sidebar there is a down-pointing arrow labeled “Scroll Down”; clicking it scrolls to the bottom of the page.
-At the bottom of the page is a corresponding “Scroll Up” arrow that scrolls to the top of the page.
+On the right side of the top menu is a down-pointing arrow (↓); clicking it scrolls to the bottom of the page.
+At the bottom of the page is a corresponding “Scroll Up ↑” that scrolls to the top of the page.
 In the Welcome text in the right sidebar, there is a link on the words “comments others have left” that will scroll the screen to view the Recent Comments widget in the sidebar.

 The Good, Bad and Ugly